Australia - All 3 games and Expansion are out of stock.

-- It's quick to teach (like get started in 30 seconds)
+- Quick to teach (start in 30 seconds)

-- It ends the night on a satisfying note of getting in one more quality game
+- The satisfaction of getting in one more quality game

-This game series exists because I want there to be more games like that.
+This game series exists because we believe there should be more games like that.
 We've focused on easy to teach before, but these are SUPER easy to teach.

-But there is enough strategy that after the game your mind will wander back to a couple of key turns, and you'll wonder if you should have played just a little bit differently.
+Don't let the simplicity trick you though.
+There is enough strategy that after the game your mind will wander back to a couple of key turns, and you'll wonder "Should I have played just a little bit differently?"